Are you looking to expand your portrait photography skills? If so, you’re in luck!

 A lifestyle portrait is a shot of a person (or group of people) that is taken in their natural environment.

-Lifestyle portraits can be candid or posed, and they focus on capturing a person’s everyday life.
+Lifestyle portraits can be candid or posed, focusing on capturing a person’s everyday life.

-Lifestyle portraits are great for capturing a person’s personality and their way of life.
-Lifestyle portraits also fall under the genre of lifestyle photography.
+Lifestyle portraits are great for capturing a person’s personality and way of life.
+They also fall under the genre of lifestyle photography.

 For example, if you’re a doctor, a lifestyle portrait of you in your scrubs at the hospital would be great for your website or marketing materials.